structurizr/structurizr.github.io/dsl/06-archetypes.md

 # Archetypes

-The archetypes feature (from v4.0.0) provides a way to create user defined types that extend the basic element/relationship types and optionally add some defaults for descriptions, technology, tags, properties, and perspectives.
+The archetypes feature provides a way to create user defined types that extend the basic element/relationship types and optionally add some defaults for descriptions, technology, tags, properties, and perspectives.
 The key benefits are as follows: